AdrianOsak/100_days_of_code/README.md

 ## 23rd day 04.06.2023

 Today I started to code landing page for fCC.
 I did some basic code, but I'm not sure if I'll use it.
 I had a little problem with finding proper video for this project and I'm not satisfied with it.
 Probably I'll start over tommorow.

+## 24th day 05.06.2023

+Today I was making this landing page, basicly from scratch.
+I used very little from my yesterday, but I finished managed to finish it anyway.
+I think it's supposed to be quick and easy but it took me almost whole day, but again, the most important thing to me is to practice everyday, so I'm glad I did it.